GEMScienceTools/oq-mbtk/windows/README.md

     - Python 3.8.10
     - Python dependencies (pip, numpy, scipy, and more)

+To use the environment just activate from the command files on the desktop:

+- oq-console.cmd: To load the  OQ-MBTK and OpenQuake Engine environment
+- oq-server.cmd: To start db server and webui of Openquake Engine

 To uninstall the OQ-MBTK simply remove the mbtk folder and the cmd files on the desktop